UtrechtUniversity/getting-started/README.md

 1. [Create a personal GitHub account](https://github.com/join) (not necessary if you already have a GitHub account)
 2. Login to your personal GitHub account
 3. **[Connect to the organization](https://github.com/orgs/UtrechtUniversity/sso) (one time only)**
-4. Authenticate using your solis ID.
+4. Authenticate using your Solis ID.
 This will make you a member of the organization and gives you permissions to create repositories and teams.
 5. Go to [https://github.com/UtrechtUniversity](https://github.com/UtrechtUniversity) and start working.

 **Command line access**